sudheer-akkio/dbt-afs-poc/docs/DATA_MODEL.md

   - **Materialization**: Table (clustered by trans_date, AKKIO_ID)
   - **Use Case**: Preferred table for most analytics queries; use `FACT_TRANSACTION_ENRICHED` only when transaction-level detail is needed

-- **V_AGG_AKKIO_IND**: Individual Aggregation Table - One row per individual (`AKKIO_ID`) with aggregated demographic attributes optimized for analytics.
+- **V_AGG_AKKIO_IND**: Individual Aggregation Table - One row per individual (`AKKIO_ID`) per `PARTITION_DATE` with aggregated demographic attributes optimized for analytics.
 Generated from `V_AKKIO_ATTRIBUTES_LATEST`.
-Includes weight field and contact identifier placeholders (MAIDS, IPS, EMAILS, PHONES).
+Includes contact identifier placeholders (MAIDS, IPS, EMAILS, PHONES), interests as OBJECTs (GENERAL_INTERESTS, SPORTS_INTERESTS, READING_INTERESTS, TRAVEL_INTERESTS), credit card info as OBJECT, and financial attributes.
+Age buckets are encoded as integers (1-7 for AGE_BUCKET, 1-12 for AGE_BUCKET_DETAILED).

-- **V_AGG_AKKIO_HH**: Household Aggregation Table - One row per household (`AKKIO_HH_ID`) with household-level attributes.
+- **V_AGG_AKKIO_HH**: Household Aggregation Table - One row per household (`AKKIO_HH_ID`) per `PARTITION_DATE` with household-level attributes.
 Generated from `V_AKKIO_ATTRIBUTES_LATEST`.
+Includes household income, child age groups as OBJECT, homeowner status as integer (0/1), and household composition metrics.
 Currently 1:1 with individuals but structured for future scenarios where multiple individuals may share a household.

 #### Design Principles

 - Both `V_AKKIO_ATTRIBUTES_LATEST` and transaction tables use `AKKIO_ID` as the bridge for flexible querying
 - Transactions are kept separate from individual attributes for optimal LLM query performance
 - `FACT_TRANSACTION_SUMMARY` provides aggregated daily summaries optimized for RAG queries; use `FACT_TRANSACTION_ENRICHED` only when transaction-level detail is required
-- All demographic fields are normalized (e.g., GENDER: MALE/FEMALE/UNKNOWN, ETHNICITY: HISPANIC/AFRICAN_AMERICAN/etc., POLITICS_NORMALIZED: DEMOCRAT_KNOWN/REPUBLICAN_INFERRED/etc.)
+- All demographic fields are normalized (e.g., GENDER: MALE/FEMALE/UNKNOWN, ETHNICITY: HISPANIC/AFRICAN_AMERICAN/etc., POLITICS: DEMOCRAT_KNOWN/REPUBLICAN_INFERRED/etc.)
 - All joins in `FACT_TRANSACTION_ENRICHED` are LEFT JOINs to preserve all transactions even if enrichment data is missing
 - `FACT_TRANSACTION_ENRICHED` uses incremental materialization for efficient processing of new transactions